-We love Austin’s creeks and river and are excited to spread the word about preventing water pollution!
-Local artists painted 10 storm drains around Austin with creek-themed designs as visual reminders that litter and pollutants wash through storm drains directly to our water.
-We hope you’ll enjoy the artwork, learn more, and help promote keeping our creeks and lakes clean!
+We love Austin’s creeks and lakes and are excited to spread the word about preventing water pollution!
+Local artists painted 18 storm drains around Austin with creek-themed designs as visual reminders that litter and pollutants wash through storm drains directly to our water.
+Enjoy the artwork, learn more, and help promote keeping our creeks and lakes clean!

 The Colorado River (including Lady Bird Lake and Lake Austin) runs deep in the heart of Austin and is fed by nearly 50 Austin creeks.
 Creeks and lakes are big attractions for residents and tourists!
 The natural beauty of these areas attracts thousands of people to walk, jog, bike, boat, picnic, and play.
 Events of all sizes are based in and near our water, contributing greatly to our city’s culture and healthy economy.
 Clean water is a wonderful place for people and pets to cool off and is essential for supporting Austin’s unique wildlife populations.